NewArkStudios/NewArkStudios-Website/ReadMe.md

 ### Environment Notes
 Updates to .env file needed for mail server example - note this is mailtrap server, we need to update to legitimate email in future

+**Note I tried to use gmail server but ran into issue with bluehost not allowing outgoing messages**

 ```

 MAIL_DRIVER=smtp